X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Data: X-Ray-luminous Supernovae

-\item The X-rays originating from other types of SNe (IIL, IIP, etc.) are relatively small in comparison.
-Absent a dense CSM, these SNe are non-interacting, and the X-ray luminosities peak upon shock breakout at considerably lower durations required to make them a threat to terrestrial biospheres.
-Though the luminosities in this shock breakout can be relatively large, they do not persist long enough to be of any significance regarding the atmospheric effects evaluated here. \end{enumerate} This is best encapsulated by the observed data from SN 2008D (whose entire observed light curve is only partially displayed for clarity in Figures {\ref{fig:SNe Light Curves}} and \ref{fig:SNe Light Curves by Type}).
-SN 2008D is quite a unique event in X-ray astronomy, in that it was a serendipitous discovery of a SN upon initial outburst \citep{Sod2008}.
-This allowed astronomers to observe the SN breakout immediately in the X-ray band.
-Its peak observed X-ray luminosity of $\sim 3.8 \times 10^{43}\text{ erg s}^{-1}$ \citep{mod2009} is actually the most luminous observation in our data - nearly two orders of magnitude larger than the most energetic observations of Type IIn SNe.
+\begin{enumerate} \item The X-ray emission spectra from Type IIn SNe are significantly higher on average than all other types of SNe.
+Their X-ray emission is most readily seen months and/or years after the explosion.
+This is a characteristic of a progenitor star with a high rate of mass loss creating a dense CSM, with which the SN shock wave collides \citep{Dwark2019}.
+The rather late interaction reflects the travel time for the SN blast to reach the CSM. \citet{Chandra20}.
+Note however that this trend is partially attributable to observational biases, as some SNe IIn were not discovered or observed until well after their explosion dates (e.g., SN 1986J, 1988Z, and 1978K).
+Note also that most X-ray SN observations are sensitive to soft photons.
+The only Type IIn that has been observed by NuSTAR is SN 2010jl, which exhibited significant hard X-ray emission (10–80 keV) over two years after the explosion (we have not included this lone data point at that energy range since we are using only data sets with multiple confirmed observations).
+Regardless, the high, prolonged X-ray energetics imply that SNe IIn typically have the largest range of influence on terrestrial atmospheres during this phase of the SN. \item There are thus far three observed SNe that have been initially classified as non-IIn SNe yet have X-ray emission spectra comparable to those of the IIn class.
+These are SN 2012ca (Type Ia), SN 2001em (Ib/c), and SN 2014C (Type Ib).
+The evolution of their light curves calls into question their initial classifications, as well as the traditional spectral classification system as a whole \citep{Marg17}. \citet{Chandra20} propose that these SNe have essentially “metamorphosed” into Type IIn SNe, transitioning from noninteracting to interacting SNe.
+Their high X-ray energetics potentially make them as lethal to nearby biospheres as the IIn class.
+Furthermore, SN 2014C was observed for several years with NuSTAR (range 3–80 keV) and showed significant luminosity output in the hard X-ray spectrum throughout \citep{Thomas22,Bret2022}.
+The evidence for these harder emissions elsewhere would have implications for the critical fluence value discussed in \S \ref{sect:meth}, as the amount of ozone depletion scales with photon energy and thus would ultimately serve to increase their range of influence.
+Whether the characteristics of these non-IIn spectra are typical for those of their class could also have significant consequences for the habitable zone, as a higher rate of occurrence for X-ray emission could greatly increase the statistical threat that SNe pose for planetary habitability (see \S \ref{sect:res}). \item The X-rays originating from other types of SNe (IIL, IIP, etc.) are relatively small in comparison.
+These SNe are “noninteracting” in the absence of a dense CSM, and the X-ray luminosities peak upon shock breakout at the considerably lower durations required to make their X-ray emission a threat to terrestrial biospheres.
+Though the luminosities in this shock breakout can be relatively large, they do not persist long enough to be of any significance regarding the lethal effects evaluated here but could nevertheless impose ionospheric disturbances. \end{enumerate} This last point is best encapsulated by the observed data from SN 2008D (whose entire observed light curve is only partially displayed for clarity in Figures {\ref{fig:SNe Light Curves}} and \ref{fig:SNe Light Curves by Type}).
+SN 2008D is quite a unique event in X-ray astronomy, in that it was a serendipitous discovery of an SN upon initial outburst \citep{Sod2008}.
+This offered a view of the SN breakout immediately in the X-ray band.
+Its peak observed X-ray luminosity of $\sim 3.8 \times 10^{43}\text{ erg s}^{-1}$ \citep{mod2009} is actually the most luminous observation in our data — nearly two orders of magnitude larger than the most energetic observations of Type IIn SNe.
 However, this burst of energy immediately dissipates within a matter of minutes by a few orders of magnitude, resulting in a relatively low total X-ray energy.